Summary and Setup

 Details

-For this course, we will use GitHub Codespaces, providing a cloud-based development environment that runs directly in your web browser.
-This setup means no local software installation is required on your personal computer, simplifying our getting-started process.
-Your Codespace environment is Linux-based, so we will be using standard Linux commands and tools throughout
+For this course, we will use GitHub Codespaces, which provides a cloud-based development environment that runs directly in your web browser.

-1. Create a repository
+Create a repository

 Log into GitHub and create a new repository for this lesson called